 The $64,000 Question

 For decades, questions regarding the location of Robert Kennedy during the weekend of Marilyn’s death have been hotly debated.
 Was he in Northern California, along with his wife, Ethel, and four of his children, visiting the family and the ranch of John Bates in Gilroy, California; or was the attorney general in Southern California?
 Did he ride a helicopter from Gilroy to Hollywood and visit Marilyn at 12305 Fifth Helena Drive?
+Did he visit Marilyn that August Saturday?
 That debate continues; so, allow me now to ask you today’s $64K question: Where was Robert Kennedy on August the 4th in 1962?
 Yes, television fans, that is the question.
 Truth or consequences; so take your time before answering.